Lullabot/information-security-policy/communications/cloud.md

-# Security in the Cloud and SaaS Evaluation Guidelines
+# Security in the Cloud and Software As A Service Evaluation Guidelines

 ## Introduction